• Home

 • Add the meat to a roasting pan and baste the meat with the paste.

-• Add the half of the wine and half of the beef broth to the bottom of the pan and bake for 4 hours; basting every 30 minutes.
-Add the remaining wine and broth as the liquid evaporates.
+• Add the half of the wine and half of the beef broth to the bottom of the pan and bake for 1 hour uncovered; then for another 3 hours covered with foil.
+Baste every 30 minutes; then add the remaining wine and broth as the liquid evaporates.
+Internal temperature should be at least 200 degrees F. (figure on 45 minutes per pound)

 Notes